Correctional health programs

 Supportive-care access for correctional officers, law-enforcement personnel, fire, EMS, and public-safety teams.

-Implementation model
+Implementation sequence

 Define the population, setting, use case, governance structure, staffing model, documentation workflow, safety controls, and pilot scorecard.